jamesabel/longtaskrunnin/README.md

 In other words, none of the UI processing should block for any significant amount of time.

 The technique used here is to create a worker class derived from `Process` that is instantiated and started by a `QThread`.
-The `InterprocessCommunication` class facilitates communication between the worker process and the `QThread`.
+`SimpleQueue` facilitates communication between the worker process and the `QThread`.
-An instance of `InterprocessCommunication` is pickle-able, and is passed to the `Process` instance to provide the input.
-The output result from `Process` is passed back in a pickle in a temporary directory which is deleted upon read (the user is responsible use or save the result when its read).

 ### Process